DanyaHumeniuk/DanyaHumeniuk/README.md

 # ⚡ Hi, I’m Danylo Humeniuk

-I'm passionate about frontend development and crafting engaging user experiences that seamlessly blend aesthetics and functionality.
+I'm passionate about web development and crafting engaging user experiences that seamlessly blend aesthetics and functionality.
 With a keen interest in UI/UX design and the intersection of psychology and technology, I love exploring how design choices impact user behavior.
 I'm currently diving into React, Tailwind CSS, and human-computer interaction (HCI) to build intuitive and accessible web applications.
-Always excited to collaborate on web projects, frontend development, and user-centered design applications.
+Always excited to collaborate on web projects, fullstack development, and user-centered design applications.

 ---
 How to reach me: